A.B. Wellesley College, 1982

 In 2017, the Daily Journal named Jean one of California’s “Top 75 Labor & Employment Lawyers.”
-For a dozen years, San Francisco Magazine has annually recognized Jean as one of Northern California’s “Super Lawyers” in the field of employment law, including eight years as one of the “Top 50 Women Lawyers in Northern California.”
+For a dozen years, San Francisco Magazine has annually recognized Jean as one of Northern California’s “Super Lawyers” in the field of employment law, including many years as one of the “Top 50 Women Lawyers in Northern California.”
 Northern California Super Lawyers Magazine profiled Jean in a cover story in 2014, the same year that Levy Vinick Burrell Hyams LLP was ranked by Super Lawyers as the Top Employment Law Firm among small firms in California.

 Soon after graduation from law school at the University of California, Berkeley, Jean opened her own law practice and began representing women who were sexually harassed and people with disabilities who faced discrimination.
 She then served as a Civil Rights Attorney with the U.S. Department of Education, the federal agency charged with enforcing federal laws prohibiting discrimination in education.
 Following her time in public service, she returned to private practice with Boxer & Gerson, LLP, where she later became a partner.
 During her ten years at Boxer & Gerson, LLP, Jean developed a particular expertise in the complicated interplay between disability discrimination and workers’ compensation laws.

 Outside of her work in the law, Jean serves as a board member with YES Nature to Neighborhoods, a Richmond-based leadership development organization, creates Sunday flower arrangements at her Unitarian Universalist church, and spends too much time on Twitter.